What does it mean to "get involved"

 - Working out in the fitness center

-- Being a part of the National Society of Leadership and Success
+- Being a part of the Red Baron Leadership Academy

 - Playing a game in our game room

 - Taking part in Perry Hall programs

 For information regarding getting involved, student activities, or Student Association, contact Student Life.

 Benefits of Involvement